Samuel J. Clark

 I work as a professor in the Department of Sociology at The Ohio State University (OSU), and I am a faculty affiliate of the Institute for Population Research and the Translational Data Analytics Institute, both at OSU.
 I am affiliated with the Department of Statistics at the University of Washington and the School of Public Health at the University of the Witwatersrand.

-On an ongoing basis I work to improve: 1) verbal autopsy as a tool to measure the burden of disease, 2) mathematical models of human mortality, 3) indirect estimates of child mortality, and 4) small-area estimates of mortality.
+I work to improve: 1) verbal autopsy as a tool to measure the burden of disease, 2) mathematical models of human mortality, 3) indirect estimates of child mortality, and 4) small-area estimates of mortality.
 I also coordinate a small team developing open-source software to implement new methods - mostly for verbal autopsy and mathematical models of human mortality.

 I lead the openVA Team that works to improve verbal autopsy.
 I have been a member of the WHO Verbal Autopsy Reference Group (VARG) since it was formed in 2013.
 Over the past several years I have been an active member of the VARG Task Group coordinating a comprehensive update of the WHO Standard Verbal Autopsy Instrument.
 The openVA Team develops and maintains tools that support the WHO standard.